JacksonLeb/JacksonLeb/README.md

 - 👋 Hi, I’m @JacksonLeb

-I am a Sophomore at the University of Michigan working towards my Bachelor's degree in Science majoring in Computer Science as well as Biopsychology, Cognition, and Neuroscience.
+I am a Junior at the University of Michigan working towards my Bachelor's degree in Science majoring in Computer Science as well as Biopsychology, Cognition, and Neuroscience.
 I have prior experience in Software Development, Analytics, and STEM Education.
 I demonstrate a history of Software Engineering, Data Analysis, and Systems Engineering throughout my involvement in Technology Consulting and Database Management work.
 I am seeking opportunities to work in